einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

 ### Initial "Translation" of our JavaScript Code

-Consider your file **temperature.html** from Lab 6 / Part 1, and start your translation into Python by doing the obvious:
+Consider your file **temperature.html** from [Lab 6 / Part 1](/Goldford-MTEC1003-OL04/labs/06/lab-06-part1-js-basics.html){:target="_blank"}, and start your translation into Python by doing the obvious:

   {% highlight py linenos %}  tempincelsius = input("Please enter a temperature in celsius: ")
   tempinfahrenheit = (tempincelsius * (9 / 5)) + 32.0